 Tracy Chapman has been a great influence on me as a musician.
 All of her albums are superb but this remains her career highlight for me and I’m grateful to have entered that room in 1997.
 Here’s a showreel of Storey’s 2006 debut album Out of Reach which I co-wrote and released nine years after first hearing Tracy Chapman; yet at a time when I was listening to her more than ever.

-If you’re looking for a composer, lyricist or producer for your own project then please drop me a line via the CONTACT page of this website.
-In the mean time you can stay up-to-date with my other ramblings via my Twitter page, @storeymusic and of course by subscribing to my YOUTUBE channel.
+Please feel free to share or comment below and if you’re looking for a co-writer (a composer, lyricist or producer) for your project then please drop me a line via the CONTACT page of this website.
+In the mean time you can stay up-to-date with my Instagram page or subscribe to my YOUTUBE channel. .

 Another review next week.
 Take it easy…